-"The Neilsen Foundation is pleased to support Dance/NYC's leadership role in championing opportunities for dance artists with spinal cord injury," stated Jane Otto, Program Officer for the Creating Opportunity & Independence portfolio.
+"The Neilsen Foundation is pleased to support Dance/NYC's leadership role in championing opportunities for dance artists with SCI," stated Jane Otto, Program Officer for the Creating Opportunity & Independence portfolio.
 "The Disability.
 Dance.
 Artistry.
 Residency Program confronts the primary barriers faced by dancers and choreographers with SCI: accessibility and inclusion.
 In doing so, Dance/NYC is helping to define a new paradigm for dance artistry."

 "With the Disability.
 Dance.
 Artistry.
-Residency program, Dance/NYC aims to provide an ecosystem of support to disabled dance artists," said Alejandra Duque Cifuentes, Executive Director of Dance/NYC.
-"In doing so, we will continue to put disability front and center as a positive artistic and generative source."
+Residency program, Dance/NYC aims to provide an ecosystem of support to disabled dance artists," said Alejandra Duque Cifuentes, Executive Director of Dance/NYC, "and in doing so, we will continue to put disability front and center as a positive artistic and generative source."

-Each grantee will receive an honorarium of $5,000, an additional stipend of $1,000 for personal care assistant(s) if needed, up to 60 hours of rehearsal time at Gibney, a ten-class card at Gibney, administrative space, and marketing and convening support.
+Each grantee will receive an honorarium of $5,000, an additional stipend of $1,000 for personal care assistant(s) if needed, up to 60 hours of rehearsal time at one of the partnering dance centers, a ten-class card at Gibney, administrative space, and marketing and convening support.

-These three grantees were selected by panel review and were among a competitive pool of self-identified disabled dance makers that submitted applications in response to an open call.
-Key evaluation criteria included artistic excellence; central roles for dance artists living with SCI; a commitment to justice, equity, and inclusion; and diversity of participant types and perspectives.
+These five grantees were selected by panel review and were among a competitive pool of self-identified disabled dance makers that submitted applications in response to an open call.
+Key evaluation criteria included artistic excellence; central roles for dance artists living with spinal cord injury and other disabilities; a commitment to justice, equity, and inclusion; and diversity of participant types and perspectives.